Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 At the end of your vision test, your doctor will tell you if you need any vision correction or if you have any eye problems.
 If you need eyewear to correct your vision, you will need to see an optician to be fitted for eyeglasses.
 You can also be referred to a specialist to discuss surgical options, such as LASIK and LASIK costs.

 A regular eye exam will only measure your vision and eye health.
 It does not include fitting for glasses or contacts.
-If you need contacts, you’ll have to schedule a contact lens exam.
+You’ll have to schedule a contact lens exam if you need contacts.

 Tele-optometry is providing patients with new options for digital eye exams.
 These eye exams are similar to in-office appointments.
 They are not quite as comprehensive, but they are much more convenient since they can be performed from the comfort of your home via cell phone, tablet, or computer.